 Courses are given in numerous Meditation Centers and at non-center course locations at rented sites.
 Each location has its own schedule of courses.
 In most cases, an application for admission to each of these courses can be made by clicking on a selected one of the listed course dates that appear in the schedule.

-India and elsewhere in Asia/Pacific; ten Centers in North America; three Centers in Latin America; eight Centers in Europe; seven Centers in Australia/New Zealand; one Center in the Middle East and one Center in Africa.
+There are numerous Centers in India and elsewhere in Asia/Pacific; ten Centers in North America; three Centers in Latin America; eight Centers in Europe; seven Centers in Australia/New Zealand; one Center in the Middle East and one Center in Africa.

 Ten day non-center courses are frequently held at many locations outside of Centers as they are arranged by local students of Vipassana in those areas.
-An
+An alphabetical list of worldwide course locations is available as well as a graphical interface of course locations worldwide and in India and Nepal.

-Vipassana Meditation courses are also being taught in
+Vipassana Meditation courses are also being taught in prisons.

-Executive Course Website. यह सयाजी उ बा खिन की परंपरा में आचार्य गोयन्काजी एवं उनके सहायक आचार्यों द्वारा सिखायी गयी विपश्यना (Vipassana) शिविरों का संचालन करनेवाली संस्थाओं का आंतरराष्ट्रीय होमपेज है।
+A special 10-day Vipassana course especially for business executives and government officials is being held periodically at several centers around the world.
+For additional information visit the Executive Course Website. यह सयाजी उ बा खिन की परंपरा में आचार्य गोयन्काजी एवं उनके सहायक आचार्यों द्वारा सिखायी गयी विपश्यना (Vipassana) शिविरों का संचालन करनेवाली संस्थाओं का आंतरराष्ट्रीय होमपेज है।

 विपश्यना भारत की एक अत्यंत पुरातन साधना विधि है। जिसका अर्थ जो जैसा है, उसे ठीक वैसा ही देखना-समझना है। लगभग २५०० वर्ष पूर्व भारत में यह पद्धति एक सार्वजनीन रोग के सार्वजनीन इलाज, अर्थात् जीवन जीने की कला, के रूप में सिखाया गया। जिन्हें विपश्यना साधना की जानकारी नहीं है, उनके लिए आचार्य गोयन्काजी द्वारा विपश्यना का परिचय* एवं प्रश्न एवं उत्तर उपलब्ध है।